 Ingredients & substitutions

-- porridge breakfast oats
+Porridge breakfast oats

 You can easily make this recipe gluten-free – just buy gluten-free oats